-Since the last IARC review (2012a) and shortly after the discovery of Merkel cell polyomavirus, two cohort studies and one case-control study have been identified that reported increased risks of Merkel cell carcinoma among HIV-1-positive populations (Lanoy et al. 2009, 2010, Izikson et al. 2011) and also diminished survival of Merkel cell carcinoma patients (Paulson et al. 2013).
-There is limited evidence to date as to whether infection with HIV-1 increases the risk of Merkel cell polyomavirus infection (Tolstov et al. 2011, Wieland et al. 2011, Wieland and Kreuter 2011, Fukomoto et al. 2013), however, and no studies have been identified to date that have measured Merkel cell polyomavirus among HIV-1-positive Merkel cell carcinoma cases, with the exception of one case study (Li et al. 2013).
-Merkel cell carcinoma is primarily attributed to Merkel cell polyomavirus and HIV-1-induced immunodeficiency increases the risk (see Merkel cell polyomavirus monograph at http://ntp.niehs.nih.gov/go/733995).
+Since the last IARC review (2012a) and shortly after the discovery of Merkel cell polyomavirus, two cohort studies and one case-control study have been identified that reported increased risks of Merkel cell carcinoma among HIV-1-positive populations (Izikson et al. 2011; Lanoy et al. 2009; Lanoy et al. 2010) and also diminished survival of Merkel cell carcinoma patients (Paulson et al. 2013).
+There is limited evidence to date as to whether infection with HIV-1 increases the risk of Merkel cell polyomavirus infection (Fukumoto et al. 2013; Tolstov et al. 2011; Wieland and Kreuter 2011; Wieland et al. 2011), however, and no studies have been identified to date that have measured Merkel cell polyomavirus among HIV-1-positive Merkel cell carcinoma cases, with the exception of one case study (Li et al. 2013).
+Merkel cell carcinoma is primarily attributed to Merkel cell polyomavirus and HIV-1-induced immunodeficiency increases the risk (see Merkel cell polyomavirus monograph at https://ntp.niehs.nih.gov/go/797227).

-The elevated risk of non-melanoma skin cancer in the HIV-1-positive population is largely limited to Caucasians and suggests that exposure to solar ultraviolet radiation is an important cofactor in the general population.
+The elevated risk of non-melanoma skin cancer in the HIV-1-positive population is largely limited to Caucasians and suggests that exposure to solar ultraviolet radiation is an important co-factor in the general population.

-3.7.2 Conjunctival cancer
+3.7.2.
+Conjunctival Cancer